 All punishment has some aim which serves to justify the suffering that is inflicted on the offender.
 The main aims are retribution, incapacitation, rehabilitation, and deterrence.

 With incapacitation, punishment keeps offenders from repeating similar crimes, typically by physically restraining them.
-When we catch violent criminals one of our first thought is to get them off the street before they harm others.
+When we catch violent criminals, one of our first thoughts is to get them off the street before they harm others.
 With rehabilitation, punishment aims to change the offender’s predisposition towards criminal behavior, and thus keeps him from becoming a threat to others when released into the community.
 Sometimes rehabilitation is facilitated through psychological counseling or other types of behavior-modification therapy.
-However, the assumption here is that any type of punishment, if it is memorable enough, will in and of itself discourage criminals repeating crimes.
+However, the assumption here is that any type of punishment, if it is memorable enough, will in and of itself discourage criminals from repeating crimes.
 We expect convicts to have learned their lesson and mended their anti-social ways.

-Let’s grant that revenge is a normal part of our drive to punish offenders, the critical question is whether revenge is a valid aim of punishment.
+Let’s grant that revenge is a normal part of our drive to punish offenders; the critical question, then, is whether revenge is a valid aim of punishment.
 On the one hand, part of our justice system aims to give satisfaction to the victims of crime, and it is routine for victims and their family members to testify at trials to help sway judges and jurors regarding the severity of the punishment that is handed down.
 There is a sense in which victims need to be avenged for the wrongs done to them, and that should be factored into the courts’ judgment.
-On the other hand, we often associate revenge with rather uncivilized societies that have tribal wars and blood feuds that last generations.
+On the other hand, we often associate revenge with uncivilized societies that have tribal wars and blood feuds that last generations.
 It is also associated with vigilante justice, lynching, and mob rule.
 As normal as feelings of revenge are when we are victimized, in a civilized society and justice system, it is not typically considered a legitimate aim of punishment.
 The more cool-headed we can be in judging guilt and handing out punishment, the better.
-One of the jobs of the criminal justice system is to protect society from our extreme emotional reactions to criminals, and instead make more impartial rational judgments.
-Thus, the more that we can leave feelings of revenge out decisions about punishment, the better.
+One of the tasks of the criminal justice system is to protect society from our extreme emotional reactions to criminals, and instead make more impartial rational judgments.
+Thus, the more that we can leave out feelings of revenge from decisions about punishment, the better.

 What People Think